 Food sensitivities can provoke a wide variety of symptoms throughout the body.
 These adverse food reactions can be delayed by hours or even days after ingestion.
 Medical research has shown that sensitivities to foods can be involved in a wide array of painful symptoms and chronic health problems such as irritable bowel syndrome, migraines, fibromyalgia, fatigue, digestive issues, acid reflux or skin conditions.
 I’ve been there and want to help you heal and regain your health.

 Step one for a food sensitivity sufferer is to identify trigger foods and food chemicals.
 Maybe you have tried elimination diets or cutting out a food group with little success.
 How can you know which foods are actually bothering you?

 MRT (Mediator Release Test) takes the guesswork out of which foods may be causing your symptoms.
-This patented blood test evaluates 170 foods and food chemicals.
+This patented blood test evaluates 176 foods and food chemicals.
 MRT is NOT an IgG test that you may find as an at-home test.
-IgG food tests are not reliable indicators of food sensitivities or problematic foods.
+According to research, IgG food tests are not reliable indicators of food sensitivities or problematic foods.

 MRT is a reliable test to detect non-IgE mediated food hypersensitivity reactions including Type 3 and Type 4 hypersensitivity reactions.
 The test does not detect food allergies which are Type 1 IgE mediated hypersensitivity reactions.

 Once the MRT results are received, a specific diet called LEAP is created for each person.
 As a certified LEAP Therapist (CLT), I am trained in the dietary treatment for food sensitive clients.
 I work with you to provide a customized dietary plan based on your results and to guide you through steps to reduce the inflammation caused by food sensitivities.
 This is an inclusion diet allowing us to know which foods will benefit you and which ones to remove temporarily and reintroduce after some time has passed.